-The demographics of the inmate population should always be considered when developing educational and other programs.
-Inmate classification and segregation requirements also need to be considered.
+The demographics of the incarcerated person population should always be considered when developing educational and other programs.
+Incarcerated person classification and separation requirements also need to be considered.

-The Jail Commander should encourage and include educators in the set up and design of classrooms that have been identified for inmate education programs.
-To the extent reasonably possible, in consideration of the space design and the ability to provide adequate security, teachers, education managers and administrators should be consulted to ensure that their needs are met.
+The Captain should encourage and include educators in the setup and design of classrooms that have been identified for incarcerated person education programs.
+To the extent reasonably possible, in consideration of the space design and the ability to provide adequate security, teachers, education managers, and administrators should be consulted to ensure that their needs are met.